Patient benefits of HIFU prostate cancer treatment

-With HIFU medical devices, the urologist is able to provide a personalized procedure, taking into account the anatomy of the prostate, the patient's preferences and any other procedures already received.
-The urologist may decide to treat only the target area within the prostate (in a "focal" strategy) rather than ablating the entire prostate ("radical" strategy), in order to maintain the maximum quality of life by limiting the impact on the surrounding tissue.
+With HIFU, urologist makes a tailor-made treatment according to the anatomy of the prostate, the patient’s choices and possible treatments he received before.
+Urologist can decide to treat only the area of cancerous tissues inside the prostate (focal treatment) or the complete prostate (radical treatment) in order to preserve as much as possible the quality of life by limiting impact on the surrounding tissues.

-The urologist plans the HIFU procedure and the machine then precisely executes the instructions, with movements that are accurate to the millimeter, which is not possible when working by hand.
-HIFU medical devices are equipped with many automatic safety features and procedure parameters can be monitored in real time for maximum safety and effectiveness.
+First, urologist plans the HIFU treatment and then the device executes with millimetric precision, what human hand can not do.
+HIFU medical devices (Ablatherm® HIFU et Focal One®) are equipped with many automatic safety features and treatment parameters can be monitored in real time for maximum safety and effectiveness.

 Non-invasiveDescribes medical procedures that do not require an incision to be made in the skin.